Juan-Jones/earnonlinemoney/content/blog/how-to-start-a-podcast.md

 ## How to Start a Podcast Step-by-Step

 Launching a podcast is much more than recording digital audio files.
 You must understand the fundamentals of starting a business.
 More importantly, how to monetize a podcast; that way you can earn a passive income from your content.
-Below is a step-by-step guide on *how to start a podcast*:
+Below is a step-by-step guide on how to start a podcast:

 ### 1. Identify Your Concept, Goals and Vision